AndyStringer/nif-simple/README.md

 3. Stop

 On initial running of the app (or after the Reset button is pressed) the button state is, "Inject".
 At the time the sample is injected into the GC-O, this button should be pressed.
-The button state changes to "Start" and the Date/Time of the injection is displayed.
-Beneath the button.
+The button state changes to "Start" and the Date/Time of the injection is displayed beneath the button.

 When an odor is detected by the user, then Start is pressed.
 This logs the time from injection that the odor starts to appear.
 The button state changes to "Stop".
 When the odor can no longer be detected by the user, then "Stop" is pressed.
 This records the end time of odor detection.
 The button state returns to "Start".